Constellation-Labs/documentation-hub/validate/automated/nodectlCommands.md

 It is **recommended** to have the **root** user's remote access (inbound/ingress) **disabled**.
 The only way the root user should be accessed is through the **nodeadmin** user account.
 :::

-This command can be used to reverse this security setting configured via **nodectl**'s installation process.
+This command can be used to reverse this security setting configured via nodectl's installation process.

 > #### Example
 ```